codereba/simpleai/README.md

-# notebook that records research in blockchain, ai
+# notebook research in blockchain, ai